nacx/kahuna/README.md

 This will generate a *pth* file containing the classpath needed to run the Jython client.
-Once the classpath file has been generated, you can run the provided Jython scripts as shown in the following example:
+Once the classpath file has been generated, you can run the provided Jython scripts using the wrapper, as shown in the following example:

-    jython -Dabiquo.address=<address> env.py         # Create a default environment in the given hsot jython -Dabiquo.address=<address> env.py clean   # Cleanup all data on the given host
+    sh wrapper.sh <address> env.py         # Create a default environment in the given hsot sh wrapper.sh <address> env.py clean   # Cleanup all data on the given host

 Use it interactively
 --------------------